Quiver W-algebras: Introduction

 This paper takes equivariant K-theory as example of generalized cohomological theory corresponding to the supersymmetric 5d theory reduced on $S^1$.
 However, all constructions remain intact if equivariant K-theory is replaced by the ordinary equivariant cohomology (4d theory) or by equivariant elliptic cohomology (6d theory reduced on elliptic curve).
-Consequently, the geometric construction of K-theoretic W-algebra can be scaled to its Yangian version \cite{Frenkel:1997, Frenkel:1998, Hou:1997yt} using cohomology and lifted to the elliptic version \cite{Iqbal:2015fvd,Nieri:2015dts} using elliptic cohomology.
+Consequently, the geometric construction of K-theoretic W-algebra can be scaled to its Yangian version \cite{Frenkel:1997, Frenkel:1998, Frenkel:2013uda, Hou:1997yt} using cohomology and lifted to the elliptic version \cite{Iqbal:2015fvd,Nieri:2015dts} using elliptic cohomology.

-For $A_{r}$-quivers the defining relation of the present note between gauge theory and $W(A_{r})$-algebra after the $90^\circ$ brane rotation (the exchange between the rank of the gauge group in the quiver nodes and the rank of the quiver \cite{Witten:1997sc}, equivalently Nahm transform, equivalently fiber-base duality) implies the AGT duality of \cite{Alday:2009aq,Wyllard:2009hg,Braverman:2014xca}.
+For $A_{r}$-quivers the defining relation of the present note between gauge theory and $W(A_{r})$-algebra after the $90^\circ$ brane rotation (the exchange between the rank of the gauge group in the quiver nodes and the rank of the quiver \cite{Witten:1997sc}, equivalently Nahm transform, fiber-base duality, S-duality) implies the AGT duality of~\cite{Alday:2009aq,Wyllard:2009hg,Braverman:2014xca}.
 The invariance under the brane rotation of the gauge theory partition function is clear from the formalism of refined topological vertex \cite{Iqbal:2007ii, Awata:2008ed,Nekrasov:2014nea} and was explicitly checked in \cite{Bao:2011rc}.
+The relation between quiver gauge theories and W-algebras in terms of Toda conformal blocks for finite ADE quivers also appeared in \cite{Aganagic:2015cta}.
+Also it would be interesting to interpret the higher times and the meaning of the presented $W(\Gamma)$-symmetry in the context of topological string on toric Calabi--Yau realization of the gauge theory partition function for ADE and affine ADE quivers \cite{Katz:1997eq}.

-We do not restrict $\Gamma$ to be quiver of finite Dynkin type and consequently expect interesting applications to representation theory of (quantum affinization of) generalized Borcherds-Kac-Moody Lie algebras, such as $E_{11}$ symmetry prominently appearing in M-theory or Borcherds Monster Lie algebra for Conway-Norton moonshine.
+We do not restrict $\Gamma$ to be quiver of finite Dynkin type and consequently expect interesting applications to representation theory of (quantum affinization of) generalized Borcherds--Kac--Moody Lie algebras, such as $E_{11}$ symmetry prominently appearing in M-theory or Borcherds Monster Lie algebra for Conway--Norton moonshine.
 The affine and hyperbolic quivers generate new W-algebras describing affine (such as sinh-Gordon) and hyperbolic quantum 2d Toda models.

-Also it would be interesting to interpret the higher times and the meaning of the presented $W(\Gamma)$-symmetry in the context of topological string on toric CY realization of the gauge theory partition function for ADE and affine ADE quivers \cite{Katz:1997eq}.